Getting in touch

 Help us to help you.
 Be prepared.

-To enable us to help assess your situation more effectively you may be asked to provide some or all of the following documentation when you attend your appointment:
+So we can assess your situation more effectively, you may be asked to provide some or all of the following documentation when you attend your appointment:

 Proof of your identity

 - a document confirming your National Insurance number